dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

 [dotnet-core](https://dotnet.myget.org/gallery/dotnet-core) feed.
-Other repos or specific branches might publish elsewhere in which case hopefully you can find that in the repo docs or by searching [the gallery](https://dotnet.myget.org/gallery) for a appropriate sounding feed name.
+Other repos or specific branches might publish elsewhere in which case hopefully you can find that in the repo docs or by searching [the gallery](https://dotnet.myget.org/gallery) for an appropriate sounding feed name.

 ## What (intermediate) NuGet packages does a given repo produce?